peteroupc/classic-wallpaper/uielements.md

 [^8]: _The Windows Interface Guidelines for Software Design_; _Macintosh Human Interface Guidelines_, p.
 232.

 [^9]: The VGA palette has 16 colors, each of which is one of the following: light gray, that is, (192, 192, 192); or each color component is 0 or 255; or each color component is 0 or 128.<br>Windows CE before version 4.1 also supported four-color icons in a two-bit-per-pixel format, where the colors tend to be the four gray tones of the VGA palette (namely, black or (0,0,0), white or (255,255,255), light gray, and dark gray or (128, 128, 128)) ("Display Buffer Formats", Windows CE Device Driver Kit).<br>A Windows color icon file can store an icon limited to 8 colors, but still in the 4-bits-per pixel format, separately from 16-color icons in that format (Petzold, chapter 8), but such an 8-color icon is rarely seen in practice.
 Indeed, before version 3.0, the Windows EGA and VGA video drivers supported only eight logical colors rather than sixteen (Petzold, ch.
 14), and there were no standard Windows color icon and bitmap file formats.
 (In addition, the Japanese computers PC-8801 and PC-9801 were equipped with eight-color video cards.)
-A traditional color choice for 8-color icons was an 8-color palette where each color component is 0 or 255.<br>The EGA video driver for Windows version 3.1 supports 16 logical colors, but only 15 "physical" colors: the VGA palette is used, except the logical color (192, 192, 192) is missing and often replaced with a dithered mixture of dark gray and "white" (which is one possible way to adapt images colored using the VGA palette to the EGA driver).
+A traditional color choice for 8-color icons was a table of eight colors where each color component is 0 or 255.<br>The EGA video driver for Windows version 3.1 supports 16 logical colors, but only 15 "physical" colors: the VGA palette is used, except the logical color (192, 192, 192) is missing and often replaced with a dithered mixture of dark gray and "white" (which is one possible way to adapt images colored using the VGA palette to the EGA driver).

 [^10]: Modern guidelines recommend a 256 &times; 256 icon as well.
 Toolbar icons are traditionally offered in 16 &times; 16 and 20 &times; 20.
 The standard icon sizes in OS/2 Presentation Manager are 16 &times; 16, 20 &times; 20, 32 &times; 32, and 40 &times; 40 ("Bitmap File Format", in _Presentation Manager Programming Guide and Reference_); sometimes larger icons such as 64 &times; 64 occur.